Spectrality of product-form self-similar measures and tiles: Abstract

 \section{Abstract}

-This paper studies the Fourier properties of self-similar measures and tiles generated by product-form like digit sets.
-Let $0 <\rho <1$ be a real number and let $D$ be the direct product of two consecutive sets:
+This paper studies the Fourier properties of self-similar measures and tiles generated by digit sets of product-form.
+Let $0 <\rho <1$ be a real number and let $D$ be the direct sum of two consecutive integer sets: